MSR Snowshoes: Bred in the Mountains, Made in Market

 Manufactured in Market

-We have manufactured every pair of MSR snowshoes in-house since the 1995 launch of the Denali Classic snowshoe.
-Working from a concept by renowned inventor and big wall climber Bill Forrest, and developed using MSR technology and engineering, the Denali featured traction bars and crampons made of strong martensitic steel in a design that revolutionized the snowshoe industry.
+We have manufactured every pair of MSR snowshoes in-house since the 1995 launch of the Denali Classic snowshoe, working from a concept by renowned inventor and big wall climber Bill Forrest.
+Developed using MSR technology and engineering, the Denali was the first snowshoe to utilize a composite deck, in lieu of a traditional designs with a fabric deck and tubular frame.
+Combined with traction bars and crampons made of strong, martensitic steel, the design revolutionized the snowshoe industry, setting new standard in traction on slopes and challenging terrain

 Such a breakthrough design and its legacies—the MSR® Lightning™ (2004) and MSR® Revo™ (2014) snowshoe series—deserved the close supervision and quality control that MSR’s in-market manufacturing has always offered.
-Such oversight allows us to live up to MSR’s founding goal of creating functional and reliable gear, and provides us with an opportunity to learn from the manufacturing process itself.
+Such oversight allows us to live up to MSR’s founding goal of creating functional and reliable gear.
+Making what we sell also provides us with an opportunity to learn from the manufacturing process itself, forever refining and improving our processes and products.
 Many of our competitors save costs by making their products overseas.
 We look to reduce cost through design efficiency and manufacturing our products, in our own facilities, in and near the markets we’ll ship them to.
 We manufacture in the USA for the North American market, and at our plant in Ireland for the European and Pacific markets.

 The Process: Making the Lightning Ascent

-Each laser-cut frame is then shaped into 360 degrees of traction formed by a programmable bending machine that can precisely bend the 7000 series aluminum into its unique shape.
-This bending operation is crucial to the design’s functionality, and our on-site manufacturing quality checks help ensure that each Lightning Ascent snowshoe works as it’s designed to do.
+Each laser-cut frame is then shaped into our 360 Traction Frames, formed by a programmable bending machine that can precisely bend the 7000 series aluminum into its unique shape.
+This bending operation is crucial to the design’s functionality, and our on-site manufacturing quality check points help ensure that each Lightning Ascent snowshoe is built to our high standards throughout the manufacturing process.

-Guided by a single operator, a 400-ton punch press is used to fabricate other snowshoe parts, such as the frame’s cross members and crampons, which are made and attached at key points in the assembly process that helps improve manufacturing efficiency and reduce labor costs.
+Guided by a single operator, a 400-ton punch press is used to fabricate other snowshoe parts, such as the frame’s cross members and crampons, which are made and attached at key points in the assembly process, helping improve our overall manufacturing efficiency.

 Offsite, the flexible, cold-resistant polyurethane bindings are injection-molded.
 The parts are delivered to the factory where they are assembled and riveted to the die-cut crampon.
-Then whole binding assembly is attached to the snowshoe deck frame and voilà: a brand new Lightning Ascent snowshoe.
+Finally, the whole binding assembly is attached to the snowshoe deck frame and voilà: a brand new Lightning Ascent snowshoe.

 Design & manufacturing efficiency

-At MSR, we match our efficient snowshoe designs with an efficiency of manufacturing because attending to both product and process makes everything work better, and assure that only quality gear goes out the door.
+At MSR, we match our efficient snowshoe designs with an efficiency of manufacturing because attending to both product and process makes everything work better, assuring that only quality gear goes out the door.
 Our machines are created in our own on-site tool shop and regularly maintained by the toolmakers to assure they are operating on spec.
-Making snowshoes in Seattle has also allowed us to learn how to deal with disposable waste material and recycling, so we can maintain our goals of environmental and socially conscious manufacturing.
+Making our own snowshoes has also allowed us to learn how to deal with waste material and recycling so we can maintain our goals of environmental and socially conscious manufacturing.
 We try to be good stewards, and that begins at home.

 Related Posts: